visitor-sign-in

 If you fit that profile, the rankings below should hold up.
 If you’re somewhere else on the buyer spectrum, here’s how the shortlist shifts:

-- Enterprise multi-site rollouts (1,000+ employees, 10+ sites, native SSO required): Envoy and Sign In App move to the top.
+- Enterprise multi-site rollouts (native SSO required, managing many large sites): Envoy and Sign In App move to the top.
 InstaCheckin, SwipedOn, and OneTap are not designed for that scale.

 - EU/UK headquartered companies: Sign In App and SwipedOn have stronger regional presence, support, and data-residency options than US-headquartered competitors.